Where in Cape Verde Can You Swim in the Sea?

 The best time to visit Cape Verde is between November and June.
 The average day temperature is around 24°C (75°F), the sea temperature is 25°C, and there is almost no rain.
 Perfect for a white-sandy beach holiday.
 However, Cape Verde has many attractions and activities throughout the year:

-- The best time to visit Cape Verde for Snorkeling: July – December
+• The best time to visit Cape Verde for Snorkeling and Diving: July – December